 This lets you know that your employees are unavailable to work.
 Unavailability can be set as either all day or for specific hours.

 In the schedule, unavailability is displayed in red.
-Unavailability can also be marked by an availability flag, which appears if you scheduled a user to work on a day they are marked unavailable.
+Unavailability can also be marked by an availability flag, which appears if you schedule a user to work on a day they are marked unavailable.
 Hover over the availability flag and all the details of the unavailability will appear.

 To learn more about unavailability, check out our Starting Guide to Unavailability.